General rules and list of documents required for personally submitting an application to foreign police (cudzinecká polícia).

 Čestné vyhlásenie vlastníka nehnuteľnosti – declaration from the property owner.

-The document must be completed in Slovak or Czech and certified by a Slovak or Czech notary, or personally signed at the migration police department once submitting documents.
+The document must be completed in Slovak or Czech and certified by a Slovak or Czech notary, or personally signed at the migration police department when submitting documents.

 or